SongbiaoZhu/r_startup_scripts/README.md

 - **Easy Integration**: Scripts can be sourced directly from GitHub, making them reusable and easy to update.

 ## Installation
-To use these scripts in your R projects, you can source them directly from GitHub:
+To use these scripts in your R projects, you can source them directly from GitHub or Gitee:

+### From Github
 ```r
 # Source the startup script
 source("https://raw.githubusercontent.com/SongbiaoZhu/r_startup_scripts/main/startup.R")